pymupdf/PyMuPDF/docs/pymupdf-layout/index.rst

 |PyMuPDF Layout| and |PyMuPDF4LLM| parameter caveats
 -----------------------------------------------------

-If you have imported ``pymupdf.layout``, |PyMuPDF4LLM| changes its behavior in various areas.
-New methods become available and some features are no longer supported.
+If you have imported ``pymupdf.layout``, |PyMuPDF4LLM| changes its behavior in various areas quite significantly.
+New methods become available and also some features are no longer supported.
 Please visit `this site <https://github.com/pymupdf/pymupdf4llm/discussions/327>`_ for a detailed description of the changes.
-This web site is being kept up to date while we continue to work on improvements.
+That web site is being kept up to date while we continue to work on improvements.

 .. include:: ../footer.rst